Free Illinois Arrest & Criminal Records (Check Every IL County)

 • Healthcare workers (nurse aides, home health)

-• Adult day care workers
+• Adult daycare workers

 • Adult care administrators